SenseNet/sncom-resources/_docs/web-token-authentication.md

 **_nbf_**: `not before` identifies the time before that the token can not be accepted
 **_name_**: `name` identifies the name of the user whom the token was issued to

 The `iss, sub, aud` claims can be configured and remains the same unless you change them in the web.config.
-The other claims dinamically change on new token creation.
+The other claims dynamically change on new token creation.

 ## Considerations for client developers ##